L'Asino: Anticlericalism

-After 1901, the magazine began to criticize the Catholic Church and became the leading anticlerical journal.
+After 1901, the magazine began to criticize the Catholic Church and became the leading anticlerical journal, as a reaction to the anti-liberal campaign by the Vatican against a divorce bill introduced in 1902 and the attempts to set up Catholic trade unions in opposition to the socialist ones.
+L'Asino launched a virulent offensive against the clergy in terms of customs, morals and religious sentiment, "portraying the image of the lustful, jealous, greedy, corrupt and corrupting priest [...].
+With an incessant hammering of cartoons, caricatures, satires, denunciations, easy and often superficial popular articles, Galantara and Podrecca succeeded in widely spreading this image in vast sectors of the popular masses".

 As a result, the magazine was banned from Vatican City.
-In 1904, L'Asino reached a circulation of 60,000, which rose to 100,000 before 1912.
 The magazine circulated widely among Italian immigrants in the United States.
 Due to its anticlerical and alleged pornographic content, the papal nuncio in Washington D.C. succeeded to get it banned from entry in 1908.
 However, the ban was circumvented by printing an American edition in New York City.

+As a counterbalance to L'Asino, the Catholic and anti-socialist-inspired satirical magazine Il Mulo (The Mule) was launched in 1907 by Cesare Algranati (editor of L'Avvenire d'Italia).

 Rift between the founders

 In 1911, the war in Libya caused a serious rift between Podrecca, who had been elected deputy for the Italian Socialist Party in 1909, and supported Leonida Bissolati, who was in favour of the war, while Galantara resolutely opposed in the name of anti-militarist and internationalist principles.
 L'Asino floundered, giving space to both positions, but the cartoons of Galantara against the war were more effective than the articles of Podrecca in favour of it.

-Both founders sided with the interventionists during World War I, but the magazine lost its bite his cartoons with its nationalist stance.
+At the outbreak of the World War I there was a momentary rapprochement between the two, when both in the name of sympathy for France sided with the interventionists promoting the entry of Italy in the war devoting many satirical cartoons sneering the enemy's Germany and Austria-Hungary.
+However, the magazine lost its bite with its nationalist stance.

-Closed down

-Publication was interrupted from 1918 to 1921, due to technical and economic difficulties, such as lack of paper.
-While Podrecca traveled to the United States in 1922 and shortly thereafter died of pneumonia in 1923 (Auburn, NY), Galantara, who had returned to his initial socialist principles, resumed the magazine in December 1921.
-The publication opposed the Fascist dictatorship of Benito Mussolini and was forced to suspend publication in the spring of 1925 due to a new law restricting press freedom and after a long series of threats, harassment and interventions of fascist gangs in the newsroom.
+Galantara contributed to the interventionist cause and war propaganda with his famous caricatures of 'Guglielmone' (Kaiser Wilhelm II of Germany) and 'Cecco Beppe' (Franz Joseph I of Austria) and by preaching hostility to 'Teutonic barbarism'.
+His cartoons were republished in other newspapers in the Entente countries and were exhibited as "Italian Artists and the War" in July 1916 at the Leicester Galleries in London.

+Not only because of its interventionist choice, but also because of the stance it took towards the Russian Revolution (Lenin and the Bolsheviks were portrayed as German agents), L'Asino deviated from the sentiments of many socialists and lost readership.